 This cold email to a potential client is personalized, it speaks directly to the recipient’s specific need, it cuts to the chase without skimping on detail, and it offers a clear next step.
 Sent with a personalized subject line, this email is golden.

 Now, on the flip side, here’s a cold email I received that’s not doing the sender (or me) any favors:

 Pretty big difference, right?

-In this real-life example, the subject line doesn’t tell me anything, the email isn’t personalized, and it’s clear they haven’t done their research.
+In this real-life example, the subject line doesn’t tell me anything, the cold email template for digital marketing isn’t personalized, and it’s clear they haven’t done their research.
 If they had, they’d know we already offer mobile apps!
 Perhaps worst of all, the email is all about them.
 What they’re basically communicating to me is this:

 We’re pretty awesome.

 Maybe you’re interested in how awesome we are.

 Let’s schedule a time to talk about us.